 After establishing the treats that your German Shepherd loves, offer the treat to the dog occasionally and in moderation.
 Overdoing it might cause him to lose interest in it.

 It’s also worth noting that most treats come in the form of unhealthy foods.
 So, even if the dog doesn’t lose enthusiasm in it, the treat may present long-term health complications if fed to the dog with careless abandon.

 - SUPPLEMENT A HEALTHY HEART for your dog with Stella’s Solutions Dinner Mixers.
-This always-tasty dog food topper – with guaranteed levels of taurine…
+This always-tasty dog food topper – with levels of taurine (250 mg per…

 - ALL-NATURAL, ACTIVE INGREDIENTS like chicken heart and sardines (both excellent natural sources of taurine) for overall heart health.
 Stella’s…

 - MADE IN THE USA in Stella & Chewy’s own Wisconsin kitchen with cage-free chicken.
-Every ingredient is responsibly sourced.
+Every ingredient is responsibly sourced and never from China.

 8. Treat the Dog to a Nice Vacation

 A nice vacation is another excellent strategy in keeping German Shepherds happy.
 Depending on the destination you choose, a vacation with your German Shepherd can also help to strengthen the bonds of love and affection that exist between the two of you.